Regenerative braking: Practical regenerative braking

 Regenerative and friction braking must both be used, creating the need to control them to produce the required total braking.
 The GM EV-1 was the first commercial car to do this.
-In 1997 and 1998 engineers Abraham Farag and Loren Majersik were issued two patents for this brake-by-wire technology.
+In 1997 and 1998, engineers Abraham Farag and Loren Majersik were issued two patents for this brake-by-wire technology.

 Early applications commonly suffered from a serious safety hazard: in many early electric vehicles with regenerative braking, the same controller positions were used to apply power and to apply the regenerative brake, with the functions being swapped by a separate manual switch.
 This led to a number of serious accidents when drivers accidentally accelerated when intending to brake, such as the runaway train accident in Wädenswil, Switzerland in 1948, which killed twenty-one people.

+In the 2020s, most vehicles equipped with regenerative braking can completely halt reasonably quickly in One Pedal Driving mode.
+Some car models do not illuminate the braking light when engaging in regenerative braking, leading to safety concerns.
+Most regulations do not mandate the illumination of a braking light when the vehicle decelerates through regenerative braking.
+The One Pedal Driving (OPD) mode also lead to concerns over sudden unintended acceleration (SUA), as the driver could confuse the accelerator as the brake in stressful situations when the latter is seldomly used during OPD operation.
+The GB 21670-2025 vehicle standard later mandated that brake lights must turn on during regenerative braking when deceleration exceeds 1.3 m/s2.

 Conversion to electric energy: the motor as a generator

 Electric motors, when used in reverse, function as generators and will then convert mechanical energy into electrical energy.
 Vehicles propelled by electric motors use them as generators when using regenerative braking, braking by transferring mechanical energy from the wheels to an electrical load.